gentutu/zenmon/readme.md

     * AMD Ryzen 9 3950X
     * AMD Ryzen 9 3900X (for the most part; see below)
 * Supported after changing some code:
-    * Any other Ryzen CPU that `zenpower` supports
+    * Any other Ryzen CPU that `k10temp` supports with voltage, current and temperature

 #### More on the topic of compatible CPUs
-* It all depends on the files `zenpower` exposes; for the supported CPUs the files are as follows:
+* It all depends on the files `k10temp` exposes; for the supported CPUs the files are as follows:
-    * core voltage: in1_input
+    * core voltage: in0_input
     * core current: curr1_input
-    * core power: power1_input
-    * soc voltage: in2_input
+    * soc voltage: in1_input
     * soc current: curr2_input
-    * soc power: power2_input
     * die temperature: temp1_input
     * ctl temperature: temp2_input
     * ccd0 temperature: temp3_input
     * ccd1 temperature: temp4_input
-* In case of other Ryzen CPUs, whatever `zenpower` decides to expose can be read by this program
+* In case of other Ryzen CPUs, whatever `k10temp` decides to expose can be read by `zenmon`
-* At run-time, all the required system files are checked; if any are missing, the program will notify and exit gracefully
+* At run-time, all the required system files are checked; if any are missing, `zenmon` will notify and exit gracefully
-* The only Ryzen CPU I have access to is my 3950X, so this is what I can test it on
+* The only Ryzen CPU I have access to is my 3950X, so this is what I can fully test it on

 #### Modifications needed for unsupported CPUs
 * In case of the 3900X, the MHz and usage bars for the last 4 cores will contain invalid values; otherwise it works as intended.
 The core/thread config can be changed in `zenmon-cfg-load.h` and the windows can be re-structured in `zenmon-num-load.c`
 * For other CPUs:
-    * remove (or add if you have a Threadripper supported by `zenpower`) the extra file(s) handling
+    * remove (or add if you have a Threadripper CPU) the extra file(s) handling (temperatures for missing/extra CCDs)
     * the `cfg` directory and `zenmon-types.h` are good starting points; go top-down from there; I am talking about defines (especially for the system files from where I acquire various data) and structure members
     * then see my previous point about the 3900X
 * Restructure the content of the windows; see the `zenmon-box`, `zenmon-num` and `zenmon-dot` modules' APIs